AWS Certified Security Specialty

 Knowledge of:

-• Long-term and temporary credentialing mechanisms
+- Long-term and temporary credentialing mechanisms (AWS Documentation: Use temporary credentials)

 Skills in:

-• Setting up multi-factor authentication (MFA)
+- Setting up multi-factor authentication (MFA) (AWS Documentation: General steps for enabling MFA devices)

 Task Statement 4.2: Design, implement, and troubleshoot authorization for AWS resources.